Breast Reconstruction After Mastectomy

 - Shorter surgical procedure than for reconstruction with autologous tissue; little blood loss

-- Recovery period may be shorter
+- Recovery period may be shorter than with autologous reconstruction

 - Many follow-up visits may be needed to inflate the expander and insert the implant